Death (metal band): Aftermath (2001–onwards)

 On November 3, 2021, it was announced that former Death members would play two Florida shows in December 2021 to commemorate the 20th anniversary of the passing of Schuldiner.
 The lineup will feature James Murphy and Terry Butler, as well as Gus Rios and Matt Harvey of Gruesome playing under the name Living Monstrosity, who will play Spiritual Healing in its entirety.
 Steve DiGiorgio, Bobby Koelble, Kelly Conlon, Dirk Verbeuren, Max Phelps, and Leo Lozano will play under the name Symbolic, playing songs from Human, Individual Thought Patterns, Symbolic, and The Sound of Perseverance.

-Phelps, Di Giorgio, Koelble and Hoglan will take part in a North American tour in the spring of 2023 under the name Death (DTA) to commemorate the 30th anniversary of Individual Thought Patterns.
+Phelps, Di Giorgio, Koelble and Hoglan will take part in a North American tour in the spring of 2023 under the name Death To All (DTA) to commemorate the 30th anniversary of Individual Thought Patterns.

+Rozz, Butler, Harvey, and Rios are actively performing at live events in 2024 under the name Left to Die.
+The band formed not long after Harvey and Rios played the Death tribute show in 2021.

+Artistry

-Musical style and legacy
+Musical style and instrumentation

-Death is considered to be one of the most influential bands in heavy metal and a pioneering force in death metal.
-Death is also now recognized as one of the most acclaimed music groups of all time, held in high praise by critics, metal musicians, and fans.
-Scream Bloody Gore is widely regarded as the first death metal album.
+Death were considered pioneers of the death metal subgenre of heavy metal.
+According to Malcolm Dome of Metal Hammer, Death "took the thrash template and intensified it, adding guttural vocals, a style that few outside the tape trading network would have been familiar with."
 Music biographer Garry Sharpe-Young considered Death "a genre-breaking band centered upon frontman Chuck Schuldiner" and that the band "would become one of the prime instigators of the death metal movement".
 However, Schuldiner dismissed such attributions by stating, in an interview with Metal-Rules.com, "I don't think I should take the credits for this death metal stuff.
 I'm just a guy from a band, and I think Death is a metal band".
-In Death's later output, the band's music became more technical and melodic, moving to a technical death metal, progressive metal, and melodic death metal style.
-In January 2001, Mahyar Dean, an Iranian musician, wrote Death, a book about Death and Schuldiner, and released it in Iran.
-The book includes bilingual lyrics and many articles about the band.
-The book was sent from the site keepers of emptywords.org to Schuldiner, who in his words was "truly blown away and extremely honored by the obvious work and devotion he put into bringing the book to life".
-A documentary entitled Death by Metal was released in 2016.
+In Death's later output, their music became more technical and melodic, showcasing a technical death metal, progressive metal, and melodic death metal style.
+According to Loudwire, "With 1990s Spiritual Healing, Death started to transform into a progressive, technical death metal band, adding abrupt 90-degree rhythm shifts and multiple tempo changes without sacrificing their heavy groove."
+Joe DiVita of Loudwire said "along with Carcass and At the Gates, Death helped pave the way for infectious melodies and hooks to enter the genre."
+Complex time signatures also became a hallmark of the band's style later in their career.

-Regarding percussion styles, Gene Hoglan is recognised as a percussionist using double kick drum equipment and one of a crop who "set new standards in speed and endurance".
+Regarding percussion styles, Gene Hoglan is recognized as a percussionist using double kick drum equipment and one of a crop who "set new standards in speed and endurance".
 During an interview he described Sean Reinert's drumming on Human as "godly", and praised it as "the fastest double bassing around at the time" and "a template which we tried to match on Individual Thought Patterns".